 Also added alert options and promotional slots for related Pac-12 hosted games.

 Live video included both Pac-12 Network televised games and events that were livestreamed by the universities themselves, e.g. a Stanford USC men's tennis match.

-Because that livestream was the only place to watch that event the average viewing lengths were 12-18 minutes.
-That meant we could utilize the real estate around the video player with alert sign-ups, and rotating related content.
-We added ad space since the viewing times meant higher value
+Because that livestream was the only place to watch that event the average viewing lengths for these streams were 12-18 minutes.
+That meant we could utilize the real estate around the video player with alert sign-ups and ads, since the long avg viewing time meant higher value for advertisers.